-We are a mining company which pursues gold and silver projects that are expected to achieve both low operating costs and high returns on capital.
-The Don David Gold Mine consists of six projects and includes mineral production primarily from the Arista underground mine and to a lesser extent the Aguila open pit mine, both of which are located at the Aguila project.
-These two mines supply ore to our processing facilities also located at the Aguila project.
-We produce gold and silver doré and metal concentrates which contain precious metals of gold and silver and base metals of copper, lead and zinc.
+Gold Resource Corporation is a mining company that pursues gold and silver projects that are expected to achieve both low operating costs and high returns on capital.
+The Don David Gold Mine currently has six projects with the primary mineral production from the Arista underground mine located at the Aguila project.
+This mine supplies ore to our processing facilities, also located at the Aguila project.
+We produce gold and silver doré and metal concentrates which contain precious metals of gold and silver and base metals of copper, lead, and zinc.